 Diesel fuel and its vapors are dangerous to your health and the surrounding environment.
-Avoid skin contact and/or inhaling fumes.
+Avoid inhalation of fumes and contact with skin.

 Level Tanks - Make sure fuel cells are level with the ground.
 Failure to do so will cause fuel to spill from the tank before reaching full capacity (Figure 37).